 Immunotherapy with sipuleucel-T

-Radium-223 or a bone-modifying drug to treat cancer that has spread to the bone
+Bone-modifying drugs to treat cancer that has spread to the bone

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission can be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 Although there are treatments to help prevent a recurrence, such as hormonal therapy and radiation therapy, it is important to talk with your doctor about the possibility of the cancer returning.
 There are tools your doctor can use, called nomograms, to estimate someone's risk of recurrence.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 In general, following surgery or radiation therapy, the PSA level in the blood usually drops.
 If the PSA level starts to rise again, it may be a sign that the cancer has come back.
 If the cancer returns after the original treatment, it is called recurrent cancer.

 If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it, including where the recurrence is located.
 The cancer may come back in the prostate (called a local recurrence), in the tissues or lymph nodes near the prostate (a regional recurrence), or in another part of the body, such as the bones, lungs, or liver (a distant or metastatic recurrence).
 Sometimes the doctor cannot find a tumor even though the PSA level has increased.
 This is known as a PSA recurrence or biochemical recurrence (BCR).